 The research in this area is limited and contradictory, says James Anderson, a RAND Institute social/behavioral scientist.
 Plus, there's no effective way to study what would happen if there were no penalties.
 Anecdotal evidence abounds about compliance programs tuned up after the fact, but it's difficult

 to track whether companies feel a fine is cheaper than enforcing an "onerous" compliance program.

 "Our work indicates large fines in over half the cases do not appear to be a deterrent.
 This finding was exactly opposite what we thought we would find," says Nugent, an associate professor at the School of Management.

 Shareholder Pays, Culprits Scot-Free?

 Nugent recommends going after the actual people responsible for the crimes at each corporation and the corporate officers.
-Until legal changes are made that allow it to be easier to prosecute for fraud , the market will have to police itself.
+Until those legal changes can be made, the market will have to police itself.
 JPMorgan was the first major corporation to "claw back" pay without the government pushing them to do so.
 The company took back about two-years' pay from three former managers, and the former CIO manager volunteered past compensation.